 |Praia Dona Ana Beach, Algarve|

 I spent my morning at Praia Da Marinha beach the next day.
-It is a really gorgeous beach.
-By then, I had made some friends at my hotel and I had a nice morning there, swimming with them in the beach.
+It is a really gorgeous beach and is considered to be one of the most beautiful beaches in the world.
+By then, I had made some friends at my hotel and I had a nice morning there, swimming with them in the sea.
 I did not spend much time in the water since it was still a little cold for my liking.
 But you can sit there all day long, staring into the beautiful vastness.
 One good thing about going in May is that it is just starting to get touristy but you still get many secluded beaches to choose from.
 I only wish I could have gone scuba diving here but I did not plan in advance and hence missed my chance.

 Everyone kept raving about Sagres and I knew I had to go there in the afternoon.
 It is around 65kms from Lagoa and around 30 kms from Lagos.
 The drive there is picturesque and as you drive there, you can see the climate changing.
 When I went, Sagres had a Moorish kind of stillness and the view from the Sagres point is spectacular.
 It was fairly deserted and I was glad that I could walk around the entire place without much disturbance from others.
 I cursed myself for not carrying a jacket or a sweater since it was freezing there as opposed to the weather I was used to in Algarve.
 They charge you around 4 Euros to enter the Sagres point.